NieShenRuc/LLaDA-Pre/README.md

 log-likelihood of the model’s distribution, a conclusion also supported by [MD4](https://arxiv.org/abs/2406.04329) and [MDLM](https://arxiv.org/abs/2406.07524).
-Furthermore, RADD was the first to theoretically prove that masked diffusion models do not require time t as an input, unlike continuous diffusion models.
+Furthermore, RADD was the first to theoretically prove that masked diffusion models do not require time t as an input to Transformer.
 This insight provides the theoretical justification for LLaDA’s unmodified use of the Transformer architecture.
 Lastly, RADD showed that the training objective of masked diffusion models is equivalent to that of any-order autoregressive models, offering valuable insights into how masked diffusion models can